tari-project/doc-playground/docs/tari-templates.md

 ## Basic Concepts of the Ootle
 - **Runtime Environment**: The runtime environment handles various elements such as buckets, proofs, substates, and components.
 It provides methods for manipulating these elements and managing their interactions.
 This includes the Tari Virtual Machine (TVM)
 - **Workspace**: Manages variables and proofs, providing methods to insert and retrieve indexed values.
 It's a localised instance of the variables required when performing a transaction against a smart contract that exists within the TVM.
 - **Templates**: A reusable, parameterized smart contract compiled to WASM and submitted to Ootle.
 Templates define logic for components and exist as special substates.
-Example: an NFT template defines how NFTs behave
+Example: an NFT template defines how NFTs are created and behave
 - **Component**: A reusable and addressable entity with associated state and methods.
-This exists as a substate on the Ootle, that can be called when required via a unique address.
+A component is a instantiated template, representing a live, stateful contract on the network. e.g. calling an NFT contract will
 - **Bucket**: Handles resources within the component or workspace.
 Buckets are used to securely move data between vaults.
 - **Vault**: Securely stores resources and manages access control.
 An example of a vault is a collection of tokens, which needs to be updated as people withdraw or deposit more tokens into the vault.